OpenEvalProject/evals/manuscripts/elife-82431/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/02vm5rt34 Department of Molecular Physiology and Biophysics, School of Medicine, Vanderbilt University Nashville United States
+1. Department of Molecular Physiology and Biophysics, School of Medicine, Vanderbilt University Nashville United States ([ROR:02vm5rt34](https://ror.org/02vm5rt34))
-2. https://ror.org/02vm5rt34 Center for Structural Biology, Vanderbilt University Nashville United States
+2. Center for Structural Biology, Vanderbilt University Nashville United States ([ROR:02vm5rt34](https://ror.org/02vm5rt34))
-3. https://ror.org/05dq2gs74 Department of Anesthesiology, Vanderbilt University Medical Center Nashville United States
+3. Department of Anesthesiology, Vanderbilt University Medical Center Nashville United States ([ROR:05dq2gs74](https://ror.org/05dq2gs74))
-4. https://ror.org/02vm5rt34 Department of Pharmacology, School of Medicine, Vanderbilt University Nashville United States
+4. Department of Pharmacology, School of Medicine, Vanderbilt University Nashville United States ([ROR:02vm5rt34](https://ror.org/02vm5rt34))

 † Corresponding author

 ## Abstract

-Volume-regulated anion channels (VRACs) mediate volume regulatory Cl - and organic solute efflux from vertebrate cells.
+Volume-regulated anion channels (VRACs) mediate volume regulatory Cl- and organic solute efflux from vertebrate cells.
 VRACs are heteromeric assemblies of LRRC8A-E proteins with unknown stoichiometries.
 Homomeric LRRC8A and LRRC8D channels have a small pore, hexameric structure.
 However, these channels are either non-functional or exhibit abnormal regulation and pharmacology, limiting their utility for structure-function analyses.
 We circumvented these limitations by developing novel homomeric LRRC8 chimeric channels with functional properties consistent with those of native VRAC/LRRC8 channels.
-We demonstrate here that the LRRC8C-LRRC8A(IL1 25 ) chimera comprising LRRC8C and 25 amino acids unique to the first intracellular loop (IL1) of LRRC8A has a heptameric structure like that of homologous pannexin channels.
-Unlike homomeric LRRC8A and LRRC8D channels, heptameric LRRC8C-LRRC8A(IL1 25 ) channels have a large-diameter pore similar to that estimated for native VRACs, exhibit normal DCPIB pharmacology, and have higher permeability to large organic anions.
-Lipid-like densities are located between LRRC8C-LRRC8A(IL1 25 ) subunits and occlude the channel pore.
+We demonstrate here that the LRRC8C-LRRC8A(IL125) chimera comprising LRRC8C and 25 amino acids unique to the first intracellular loop (IL1) of LRRC8A has a heptameric structure like that of homologous pannexin channels.
+Unlike homomeric LRRC8A and LRRC8D channels, heptameric LRRC8C-LRRC8A(IL125) channels have a large-diameter pore similar to that estimated for native VRACs, exhibit normal DCPIB pharmacology, and have higher permeability to large organic anions.
+Lipid-like densities are located between LRRC8C-LRRC8A(IL125) subunits and occlude the channel pore.
 Our findings provide new insights into VRAC/LRRC8 channel structure and suggest that lipids may play important roles in channel gating and regulation.

 ## Introduction